With 15 years experience in screen design, Nicola's focus on visual storytelling lends itself beautifully to film, hospitality & corporate industries.

-Nicola believes whole heartedly in the use of colour, shape and object placement to assist in telling the story of any business and is available to assist with screen design implementation or interior styling services to help give the right message to customers and clients.
+Nicola believes whole heartedly in the use of colour, shape and object placement to assist in telling the story of any business and is available to assist with screen design implementation or interior design services to help give the right message to customers and clients.

 EATERY, BORONIA PARK

-A beautiful eatery in the heart of Boronia Park, Sydney, Boronia kitchen needed interior design elements to reflect their love of food & family.
+A beautiful eatery in the heart of Boronia Park, Sydney, Boronia Kitchen needed interior design elements to reflect their love of food & family.

 CAFE, BONDI BEACH

 The need for cohesion and simplicity was key for this Bondi Beach café.

 Attached to a gym & wellness centre, The Well Café required a restyle of their interiors to create a cohesive ‘story’, and specialty interior design items to be introduced to showcase the produce that is served on site, which comes directly from the owner’s local organic farm.